yosbelms/cor/docs/reference.md

 Cor is a language designed with web development in mind.
 Programs are constructed from packages and modules, whose properties allow management of dependencies.

+### Key Concepts

+* **Symplicity:** Cor has a very simple and clear syntax which leverages Go, C# and Python languages enforcing developers to write maintainable code.
+* **Embrace the Web:** Cor highlights the best parts of the web and it keeps that you love, it is friend of javascript's good parts.
+* **Scalability of Maintenance:** Software is not just written and forgotten, it must be maintained.
+Cor empower you to write scalable software by providing structures such as packages, modules and classes.
+* **Development Experience:** Cor brings coding/run/test development flow.
+It is possible thanks to an asynchronous pluggable loader which compiles sources in the fly, offering the best possible development experience thanks to self-contained source-maps.
+However, it provides CLI tools to compile and build sources.

 ## Loader